Police Shooting That Killed Anthony Alvarez Again Centers Around Foot Chase; New Policy Could Be Coming In Days

-CHICAGO (CBS) — Once again, a foot chase is at the center of a deadly police shooting.
+CHICAGO (CBS) — Once again, a foot chase is at the center of a deadly police shooting involving Chicago Police.

-It happened with 13-year-old Adam Toledo, and it happened again just two days later with Anthony Alvarez.READ MORE: Greater Chicago Food Depository Has Met Supply During COVID-19 Pandemic Against All Odds
+It happened with 13-year-old Adam Toledo, and it happened again just two days later with Anthony Alvarez.READ MORE: COPA Completes 16-Month Investigation In Anjanette Young Raid, Reports Nearly 100 Misconduct Claims Against Officers

 As CBS 2’s Marie Saavedra reported Wednesday, we are hearing a change in police policy could be just days away.